-- (1) A Customs officer who has reasonable cause to suspect that a person has committed, is committing, or is attempting to commit, or is otherwise concerned in the commission of, an offence against this Act punishable by imprisonment, or an offence against section 250, may, while that cause to suspect continues and before the end of the 7th day after the date on which the suspicion arose, arrest that person without warrant. - (2) A Customs officer who has reasonable cause to suspect that a person has carried some other person into the Republic on a craft, and that the carriage of the other person into the Republic on the craft constitutes an offence against Part 8 and 9 of the Counter Terrorism and Transnational Organised Crime Act 2004 may, while that cause to suspect continues and before the end of the 7th day after the date on which the suspicion arose, and on the craft or elsewhere, arrest the person without warrant. - (3) A police officer who has reasonable cause to suspect that a person has committed, is committing, or is attempting to commit, or is otherwise concerned in the commission of, an offence against section 211, 225, 250, or 252 may, while that cause to suspect continues and before the end of the 7th day after the date on which the suspicion arose, arrest that person without warrant. - (4) If a Customs officer arrests a person under this section, the officer must, unless the person is sooner released, as soon as practicable call a police officer to his or her aid and deliver the arrested person into the custody of that police officer.
+- (1) A Customs officer who has reasonable cause to suspect that a person has committed, is committing, or is attempting to commit, or is otherwise concerned in the commission of, an offence against this Act punishable by imprisonment, or an offence against Section 250, may, while that cause to suspect continues and before the end of the 7th day after the date on which the suspicion arose, arrest that person without warrant. - (2) A Customs officer who has reasonable cause to suspect that a person has carried some other person into the Republic on a craft, and that the carriage of the other person into the Republic on the craft constitutes an offence against Parts 8 and 9 of the Counter Terrorism and Transnational Organised Crime Act 2004 may, while that cause to suspect continues and before the end of the 7th day after the date on which the suspicion arose, and on the craft or elsewhere, arrest the person without warrant. - (3) A police officer who has reasonable cause to suspect that a person has committed, is committing, or is attempting to commit, or is otherwise concerned in the commission of, an offence against Section 211, 225, 250, or 252 may, while that cause to suspect continues and before the end of the 7th day after the date on which the suspicion arose, arrest that person without warrant. - (4) Where a Customs officer arrests a person under this Section, the officer shall, unless the person is sooner released, as soon as practicable call a police officer to his or her aid and deliver the arrested person into the custody of that police officer.

-207. Protection of persons acting under authority
+207 Protection of persons acting under authority

-The Minister, the Chief Collector, a Customs officer, a police officer, or an authorised person is not personally liable for the loss of or damage to any document, goods, vehicle or craft occasioned by anything done or omitted to be done, or purporting to have been done, in good faith, when carrying out a function, duty of power under this Act.
+The Minister, the Chief Collector of Customs, a Customs officer, a police officer, or an authorised person is not personally liable for the loss of or damage to any document, goods, vehicle or craft occasioned by anything done or omitted to be done, or purported to have been done, in good faith, when carrying out a function, duty or power under this Act.

-208. Seizure and detention of dangerous goods
+208 Seizure and detention of dangerous goods

-- (1) A Customs officer may seize and detain goods that are presented or located in the course of exercising any power of inspection, search or examination under this Act, if the officerhas cause to suspect on reasonable grounds that the goods: - (a) are dangerous goods that may not be lawfully carried on an aircraft; and - (b) are proposed to be carried by an operator.

-- (2) A Customs officer who detains goods under subsection (1), must, as soon as practicable, deliver those goods into the custody of the General Manager of Airport Authority. - (3) When goods are delivered under subsection (2), responsibility for them passes from Customs to Airport Authority. - (4) In this section: - 'Airport Authority' means the Republic Airport Authority established by the Airport Authority Act 2012; - 'General Manager' means the person appointed as such under the Airport Authority Act 2012; - 'operator' means a person who operates within the meaning of 'operate' as defined under section 2 of the Civil Aviation Act 1998.
+- (1) A Customs officer may seize and detain goods that are presented or located in the course of exercising any power of inspection, search or examination under this Act, if the officer has cause to suspect on reasonable grounds that the goods: - (a) are dangerous goods that may not be lawfully carried on an aircraft; and - (b) are proposed to be carried by an operator. - (2) A Customs officer who detains goods under subsection (1), shall, as soon as practicable, deliver those goods into the custody of the Director of Civil Aviation. - (3) When goods are delivered under subsection (2), responsibility for them passes from Customs to Civil Aviation Authority.

+'Civil Aviation Authority' means the Civil Aviation Authority established by the Civil Aviation Act 2011;

+'Director of Civil Aviation' means the person appointed as such under the Civil Aviation Act 2011; and

+'operator' means a person who operates within the meaning of 'operate' as defined under Section 6 of the Civil Aviation Act 2011.

-209. Unlawful travel document
+209 Unlawful travel document